RickBarendse/ChallengeNine_ReadMeGenerator/README.md

-# Professional ReadMe Generator
+# Read Me Generator

   ## Description
-  A command line application using Node.js to create a professional ReadMe
+  A command line application that uses Node.js to create a professional ReadMe after a user enters a series of inputprompts.

   ## Table of Contents
   * [Instatallation](#installation)